shivanshu-semwal/notes/docs/computer-science/interdisciplinary-fields/cloud-computing/aws/README.md

 - A web service that provides secure
 - Quickly boot into a new system
 - Pay as you use
-- Crash / failure resistent
+- Crash / failure resistant

 ## Instance purchase options